 Variable Assist Power Steering

 As vehicle speed increases, the control unit restricts fluid flow to the steering gear system.
-This reduces the chance of a driver oversteering from a perceived treat in the road and gives the vehicle greater road feel and stability.
+This action reduces the chance of a driver oversteering from a perceived threat on the road and gives the vehicle better stability.

 There are different variable-rate steering systems; check the service manual before proceeding.
 Typically, the EVO actuator is NC or normally closed, blocking pressure from the bypass circuit and allowing full system pressure.

 The control module uses PWM pulse width modulation to open the actuator/valve, dropping pressure at higher speeds.
 Disconnecting the actuator will provide full pressure.